Gora (novel)

 Gora (Bengali: গোরা) is a novel by Rabindranath Tagore, set in Calcutta (now Kolkata), in the 1880s during the British Raj.
-It is the fifth in order of writing and the longest of Tagore’s twelve novels.
+It is the fifth in order of writing and the longest of Tagore's twelve novels.
 It is rich in philosophical debate on politics and religion.

 Other themes include liberation, universalism, brotherhood, gender, feminism, caste, class, tradition versus modernity, urban elite versus rural peasants, colonial rule, nationalism and the Brahmo Samaj.

+The novel is the longest novel written by Tagore.
+It deeply influences the Indian society and emerged as a debate between Brahmo Samaj and Hinduism.

 Contents

 Gora consists of two parallel love stories of two pairs of lovers: Gora and Sucharita, Binoy and Lolita.
 Their emotional development is shown in the background of the social and political problems prevalent in India towards the end of the 19th-century.